Real root finding for low rank linear matrices: Introduction

 \subsection{State of the art}

-Computing real solutions of systems of polynomial equations, and deciding the emptiness of real algebraic sets, is a central question in computational geometry.
-Since one typically deals with positive dimensional solution sets, one possible approach is to design algorithms computing a finite set intersecting each connected component.
-While the complexity of the first algorithm solving this problem (Tarski, \cite{Tarski}) was not elementary recursive, Collins designed in \cite{c-qe-1975} the Cylindrical Algebraic Decomposition algorithm, whose complexity is doubly exponential in the number of variables.
-Since Thom-Milnor bound for the maximum number of connected components of a real algebraic set (see \cite[Theorem 7.23]{BaPoRo06}) is singly exponential in the number of variables, tremendous efforts have been made to obtain optimal complexity bounds.
+We distinguish in the state-of-the-art three subproblems.
+The first one is on computing sample points in each connected component of real algebraic sets, hence without taking care of the determinantal structure we consider here.
+Next, we review on previous work taking care of the determinantal structure but in the context of zero-dimensional algebraic sets.
+Finally, we consider real algebraic sets defined by rank constraints on matrices with polynomial entries.

-Grigoriev and Vorobjov introduced in \cite{GV88} the first algorithm whose complexity is singly-exponential in the number of variables $n$.
-It is based on the critical point method.
-The algorithms in \cite{BGHM1,BGHM2,BGHM3,BGHM4,BGHP10,S05,SaSc03} also rely on the computation of critical points.
-On inputs of degree $\leq d$, they lead to almost optimal complexities which are essentially cubic in $d^n$ for the general smooth case, quartic in $d^{n}$ for the general singular one.
-These techniques have also been used in the context of polynomial optimization \cite{GS14, BGHS}.
+Computing real solutions of systems of $n$-variate polynomial equations is a central question in computational geometry and {effective real algebraic geometry}.
+Since one typically deals with positive dimensional solution sets, one possible approach is to design algorithms computing a finite set intersecting each connected component {of the real solution set}.
+The complexity of Tarski's algorithm \cite{Tarski} was not elementary recursive, while Collins's Cylindrical Algebraic Decomposition \cite{c-qe-1975} is doubly exponential in $n$.
+Since Thom-Milnor bound for the maximum number of connected components of a real algebraic set \cite[Theorem 7.23]{BaPoRo06} is singly exponential in $n$, tremendous efforts have been made to obtain optimal complexities.

-In the context of algebraic varieties defined by the vanishing of the determinant of a linear matrix, which corresponds to the problem stated in Section \ref{statement} in the particular case $r=m-1$, we designed in \cite{HNS2014} an efficient algorithm based on the study of incidence varieties.
-In this previous work, the proof of correctness of the algorithm is based on regularity properties of the incidence varieties, and our theoretical analysis of worst-case complexity also strongly exploits the determinantal structure.
+Grigoriev and Vorobjov introduced in \cite{GV88} the critical point method which culminates with the algorithms in \cite[Ch.13]{BaPoRo06} running in time singly exponential in $n$.
+The algorithms in \cite{BGHM1,SaSc03} also rely on the computation of critical points: On inputs of degree $\leq d$, they lead to complexities which are essentially cubic (resp. quartic) in $d^n$ for the smooth (resp. singular) case.
+These techniques have also been used in the context of polynomial optimization \cite{GS14}.